chipsalliance/caliptra-sw/runtime/README.md

 * PL0 - High Privilege.
 Only 1 PAUSER in the SoC may be at PL0.
 The PL0 PAUSER
   is denoted in the signed Caliptra firmware image.
 The PL0 PAUSER may call any supported DPE commands.
 Only PL0 can use the CertifyKey command.
 Success of the CertifyKey command signifies to the caller that it is at PL0.
+Only PL0 can use the POPULATE_IDEV_CERT mailbox command.
 * PL1 - Restricted Privilege.
 All other PAUSERs in the SoC are PL1.
 Caliptra SHALL fail any calls to the DPE CertifyKey command by PL1 callers.
   PL1 callers should use the CertifyCsr command instead.